visigoth/lobster/lobster-iptables/design.md

 uninterpreted, but the targets of rules will be interpreted in order to produce correct port relationships.

+#### SECMARK and SELinux

 Should a rule target include a SECMARK directive, we will produce an edge to a stub domain corresponding to the target's SELinux security context.
 This will likely then be grafted to a graph produced from SELinux policy in order to produce a cohesive whole.

+### Phase Two

+#### Predicate Language

+The focus of this phase is on the definition and implementation of a predicate language for the semantics of `iptables` matching rules.
+For example, a typical `iptables` rule might look like:

+    -A INPUT -m state --state NEW -m tcp -p tcp --dport 22 -j ACCEPT

+Ignoring the chain name (`-A INPUT`) and the target (`-j ACCEPT`), we are left with only the conditions that must be matched for this rule to fire.
+In this phase, we will design a translation for these predicates, for example:

+    connection_state = NEW && protocol = tcp && dest_port = 22

+This language should be amenable to human inspection and modification, as well as machine consumption for proof tools and other manipulations.

+In order to check assertions about flows through `iptables` systems, we need to be able to reason about the conditions which are being matched, so this encoding must allow us to, for example, check or refute the feasibility of a conjunction of these matching predicates.

+### Open Questions

+#### Stateful Features

+`iptables` is distinguished from the earlier `ipchains` tool by its statefulness.
+This allows rules to match based on previous traffic, for example a rule might match only if the system sees more than 50 packets per second from the same source.
+One of the most commonly used `iptables` extensions, that of connection tracking, relies on this statefulness to identify packets related to existing connections.

+For the purposes of this project, statefulness presents a problem for precision of the assertion checker.
+It is straightforward to write a checker that decides whether a packet's port number or protocol matches a certain rule.
+It is far less clear how to write a checker that handles predicates like "was involved in a previous connection".

+The conservative choice is to assume that *any* packet could be involved in *any* previous connection, but in practice this would yield a tremendous number of false positives.
+Consider this example:

+    -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT -A INPUT -m state --state NEW -m tcp -p tcp --dport 22 -j ACCEPT -A INPUT -j DROP

+The intent of these rules is to accept any attempt to establish a new connection on port 22, and then accept all subsequent traffic for that connection.
+All other traffic is meant to be dropped.
+Should we make the conservative approximation that any packet could be involved in any previous connection, the first rule would match all traffic, and so all traffic would be accepted.
+This approximation is too conservative to be useful.

+A similar situation arises with the CONNSECMARK module, which allows saving and restoring security marks across packets of a connection.
+The open question then is how best to encode the semantics of stateful filters so that we might meaningfully include them in assertion checking, because they play an essential role in determining flows.

+#### Module Semantics

+The previous example also subtly illustrates a second problem.
+The first rule matches packets within both established and related connections.
+A related connection is one which, while not necessarily on the same port or protocol as the established connection, can nonetheless be thought of as part of the same connection.

+The canonical example is an FTP server which has separate ports for control and data transfer.
+The control port is a fixed well-known value, but the data transfer ports are dynamically assigned, so they cannot be statically written into the `iptables` rules.

+The `iptables` solution to this uses special-purpose kernel modules aware of the details of particular protocols.
+These modules contain the logic that determines whether a packet is related to an established connection, and crucially this logic does not appear in the `iptables` rules themselves.
+Worse, it is not even clear from the text of the rules *which* module is relevant for a particular connection.

+This out-of-band logic presents a problem for our assertion checker.
+We might encode the semantics of each module in our predicate language, essentially expanding the `--state ESTABLISHED,RELATED` rule into a large formula that matches any of the possible known connection ports.
+This seems extremely error-prone, as the translation would have to be done manually, probably through source code inspection of the modules, and furthermore we might have to vastly expand our predicate language to encode the types of checks that might be done by arbitrary module code.
+For example, deep inspection might be used on an FTP control packet to learn where an FTP data transfer connection will be opened.

+Another option is to treat these modules as uninterpreted function symbols within the predicate language.
+In this scenario, rather than returning a definite proof or refutation of a particular assertion, a checker might prove it relative to an assumption about module semantics.
+For example, "this port can be reached only by a packet that is related to an FTP connection".